Revised in October 2025

 - Development requires an experienced X++ developer

-- Not suitable out-of-the-box for large data transfers
+- Not suitable out of the box for large data transfers

 More info: https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/custom-services